 Your first solo album, Tale of the Tape, garnered a good bit of attention nationally.
 Most artists have a special affinity for their first albums.
 Is that the case with you and Tale?

-Yes, Tale was a major milestone for me.
+Yes, it was a major milestone for me.
 It was when I started getting comfortable in my own skin.
-The Piper records had a lot of good bits, but they weren’t cohesive in their overall scope.
-Side one of (Piper’s second and final album) Can’t Wait hung together quite well… It gave me a sense of what I could do.
+The Piper records had a lot of good bits, but they weren’t cohesive.
+Side one of (Piper’s second and final album) Can’t Wait hung together quite well, and gave me a sense of what I could do.
 But Tale of the Tape pretty much ran start to finish.
-Everything started to come together with that record, which, by the way, has just been re-released on Rock Candy Records in the U.K., with remastering by Jon Astley, two bonus tracks, and a lot of input from yours truly [laughs]!
+Everything started to come together with that record, which, by the way, was re-released on Rock Candy Records in the U.K., with remastering by Jon Astley, two bonus tracks, and a lot of input from yours truly [laughs]!

 Who was in your touring band at the time?